Outer space for RAAGs: Combinatorial and metric structure of blowups

-We can now describe an arbitrary characteristic cycle $\chi_v$ in terms of partitions.
-Start with any consistent choice $\mathcal S$ of sides of the $\WR\in\bPi$ that commute with $v$, and let $x_0$ be the region extending $\mathcal S$ that is given by choosing the $v$-side of every partition that does not commute with $v$.
+We can now describe an arbitrary characteristic cycle $\chi_v$ in terms of partitions (refer to Figure~\ref{fig:charcycle}).
+Start with any consistent choice $\mathcal S$ of sides of the $\WR\in\bPi$ that are adjacent to $v$, and let $x_0$ be the region extending $\mathcal S$ that is given by choosing the $v$-side of every partition that is not adjacent to $v$.
 Define a partition $\WQ\in\bPi_v$ to be {\em innermost} if its $v$-side $Q$ does not contain the $v$-side of any other element of $\bPi_v$.
-By Lemma~\ref{lem:commute}, all innermost partitions in $\bPi_v$ commute.
+By Lemma~\ref{lem:commute}, all innermost partitions in $\bPi_v$ are adjacent.
 For the first edge of $\chi_v$ we may choose the edge labeled by any innermost $\WQ\in \bPi_v$.
 For the next edge, we may choose any edge labeled by $\WQ'\in\bPi_v$ that is innermost in $\bPi_v\setminus \WQ$.
-The following edge is labeled by any innermost element of $\bPi_v\setminus \{\WQ,\WQ'\}$ etc. (see Figure~\ref{fig:charcycle}), and the loop is closed by an edge labeled $e_v$.
+The following edge is labeled by any innermost element of $\bPi_v\setminus \{\WQ,\WQ'\}$ etc., and the loop is closed by an edge labeled $e_v$.

-For twist-dominant $v$ the description of characteristic cycles in terms of partitions is particularly simple, since all partitions that split $v$ have $\max=\{v\}$, Thus $\bPi_v=\{\WP_1,\ldots,\WP_k\}$ and any characteristic cycle $\chi_v$ consists of an edge-path dual to the nest $P_1\subset\ldots\subset P_{k}$ plus an edge $e_v$ connecting its ends.
-This characteristic cycle is a geodesic in $\SP$, so is equal to its own carrier.
+If no two partitions that split $v$ are adjacent, the description of characteristic cycles in terms of partitions is particularly simple, since then the $v$-sides of all elements of $\bPi_v$ are nested so any characteristic cycle $\chi_v$ consists of an edge-path dual to the nest plus an edge $e_v$ connecting its endpoints.
+This characteristic cycle is a local geodesic in $\SP$.
+In particular we record

+\begin{lemma} If $v$ is twist-dominant, then any characteristic cycle $\chi_v$ for $v$ is an edge-path in $\SP$ labeled by $v$ and the partitions that split $v$.
+Furthermore $\chi_v$ is a local geodesic in $\SP$. \end{lemma}

+\begin{proof} If $v$ is twist-dominant then all partitions that split $v$ have $\max=\{v\}$, so none of them are adjacent. \end{proof}